 Different species of ticks can transmit different pathogens, so identifying the tick species is important.
 After identification, the next question is whether the tick should be tested.
 We follow the CDC recommendation of not having the tick tested for diagnostic purposes.
 The reasons include:

 There IS a community-science benefit to having a tick tested.
 The Thangamani Lab in the SUNY Upstate Medical University is investigating the geographic expansion of ticks and tick-borne diseases in New York.
-When funding allows, they are conducting free tick testing for research purposes.

 But, overall, prevention is best.
 Avoiding tick-borne diseases and impacts means avoiding a tick bite.
 Use the resources and links on the left and right sidebars of this webpage for the resources you will need to avoid tick bites, manage ticks in the landscape, what to do if you are bitten, and protect yourself from tick bites and tick-borne diseases.